xmarva/xmarva.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Welcome to my teaching materials collection.
+These courses are currently under development and will be continuously updated with new content and resources.
 nav: true
 nav_order: 6
 ---